afozbek/100-days-of-code/log.md

 **Today's Progress**: Today I finished javascript30's Day 14 and Day 15's exercises.

 **Thougts** Using localstorage to add or remove items is very good

+### Day 81: Aug 21 2019

+**Today's Progress**: Today I finished javascript30's Day 16 to Day 19's exercises.

+**Thougts** Playing with web cam was really good.
+I didn't know that we can play with the images with that easily